BE PREPARED

 This website explains everything you need to know about the online CAS Request form and the CAS Eligibility Interview bookings process.

-Please read the information on this website carefully and refer to our other sections (Getting your CAS and Applying for Your Visa) for further information.
+Please read the information on this website carefully and refer to our other sections (Applying for Your Visa) for further information.

 When do you request your CAS?